herlianal12/1_Plantago_contig_assembly/README.md

 # **Plantago contig assembly**

-This respository aims to document every step in generating contigs from PacBio CLR reads.
+This repository aims to document every step in generating contigs from PacBio CLR reads.

 Main steps in generating contigs:
 1. Genomic DNA extraction and PacBio CLR sequencing